 The General Data Protection Regulation (GDPR) is a new European data protection law that will enter into force in May 2018.

 Although GDPR is a European regulation, many non-European entities using online advertising services will be impacted.
-For more information about the GDPR, and its implications for your business, please contact your legal department or advisers.
+For more information about the GDPR, and its implications for your business, please contact your legal department or advisors.

 Certain features in Google Ads require you to provide the following contact information:

 - Primary Contact/Primary Representative [Optional]: This is the primary point of contact, to whom notices will be sent.